Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 By doing this we were able to decouple `LocationProvider` from `SolarCalculator`, but in exchange our code nearly doubled in size.
 Also note that we had to drop `IDisposable` from both classes because they can no longer reliably control the lifetime of their dependencies that may need to be disposed.

 It's important to point out that the interfaces we've defined serve no other practical purpose other than making unit testing possible.
-There is no actual need for polymorphism, these abstractions are only required to mock out the real implementations for isolated unit tests.
+As there is no need for actual polymorphism, these abstractions are only required to mock out the real implementations for isolated unit tests.

 Now that've done all of that work, let's finally reap the benefits and write some tests for `SolarCalculator.GetSolarTimesAsync`: